gplepage/lsqfit/README.rst

 lsqfit
 ------

-This package facilitates least-squares fitting of noisy data by multi- dimensional, nonlinear functions of arbitrarily many parameters.
+This package facilitates least-squares fitting of noisy data by multi-dimensional, nonlinear functions of arbitrarily many parameters.
 The central package is ``lsqfit`` which provides the fitting capability. ``lsqfit`` makes heavy use of package ``gvar``, which provides tools for the analysis of error propagation, and also for the creation of complicated multi-dimensional Gaussian distributions. (``gvar`` is  distributed separately.) ``lsqfit`` supports Bayesian priors for the fit parameters, with arbitrarily complicated multidimensional gaussian distributions.
 An tutorial on fitting is included in